Ela-Bo/data_structures/README.md

 ## Additionally

-The course is based on agile work methods - so we started with pair programming and learned the benefits of daily standups and reviews.
+The course is based on agile work methods - so we started with *pair programming* and learned the benefits of *daily standups* and *reviews*.
-One thing which I learned to keep in mind during the course is always think about the Data Science lifecycle.
+One thing which I learned to keep in mind during the course is always think about the *Data Science lifecycle*.

 ![](https://github.com/Ela-Bo/data_structures/blob/master/lifecycle.jpg)